xulman/graphics-net-transfers/README.md

 inside your build folder (`peer_in_cpp/build`).

-The project also manages to generate code from `.proto` files create corresponding header and source files, so you do not to worry about it.
+The cmake also manages the generation of code from `.proto` files to create corresponding header and source files, so you do not to worry about it.

 After compilation is complete, two executables shall appear inside `build` folder: